 The information below from the NOVEMBER 2017 Visa Bulletin summarizes “Application Final Action Dates” and “Dates for Filing Applications.”
 These indicate when the Visa Office should notify immigrant visa applicants to assemble and submit required documentation with regard to Employment-Based Priority Dates (FB). more »

 Archive of Priority Dates and Cut-off numbers from past Visa Bulletins, which are issued on a monthly basis by the Visa Office (VO) of the US Department of State.
 These Visa Bulletins contain past priority dates and cut-off numbers that, in turn, indicate availability of Immigrant Visa numbers within the US’s annual quota-based immigration system.
 The Priority Dates charts include Family-Based Priority Dates (FB), Employment- Based Priority Dates (EB) and Cut-Off Number that apply to individuals who have been selected in the annual DV Green Card Lottery.

 INA § 203(c) provides up to 55,000 immigrant visas each fiscal year to allow immigration for individuals from countries with low admissions to the US during the previous 5 years.
 The program reserves DV visas for winners of the annual DV Green Card Lottery.
-The charts below from the September 2017 Visa Bulletin show DV Green Card Lottery Cut-Off numbers.
-These are the Immigrant Visa Numbers available to DV-2017 selectees as of September 2017 and to DV-2018 selectees as of October 2017. more »
+The charts below from the November 2017 Visa Bulletin show DV Green Card Lottery Cut-Off numbers.
+These are the Immigrant Visa Numbers available to DV-2018 selectees as of November 2017 and to December 2017. more »

 The pages in this section contain USCIS Processing Times.
 The USCIS Regional Service Centers handle certain employment-based and family-based US immigration applications and petitions as well as e-filings, but they do not provide US immigration information services. more »